devgiants/websites-backup/README.md

 configuration:
   # this is the max backup number you accept to keep on each storage media provided below
   remanence: 5
+  # this is the log path you want.
+Default to /tmp/websites-backup-logs/
+  log_folder: "/path/to/log/folder"
   sites:
     # Add as much site section as you want.
 The key here is free, and will be used on retrieve command
     site-1: